Your complete safari packing guide

-As travel restrictions begin to lift and lodge life returns in Africa, Kyle and I are excited for our upcoming adventure in the bush!
+As travel restrictions begin to lift and lodge life returns in Africa, Kyle and I are excited about our upcoming adventure in the bush!
+And what better way to prepare than to share with you all my safari packing guide.
 This week we are headed to Kenya, Rwanda, and Tanzania for some incredible wildlife viewing and to cross a few things off our own personal bucket lists.
 The last time Kyle and I were in Africa together, we learned that we were expecting our daughter, Charlie Mara, so this trip will bring back wonderful memories but thankfully not the morning sickness!

 As I zip closed my luggage, I would like to share how I plan for two weeks in Africa and what you can always find in my suitcase for safari.